Ryz3D/NumDisplay/README.md

  Click the Button and wait until 'Connected!' is shown

 Now you can get into any vehicle in Homebrew with Number Displays and the values should show up on your Phone!
+To Switch which Display is being shown, hold *Left Control* and press *Left Alt* a few times until you're at the correct Display.

 # How it works
 The Structure is made up of 3 Parts: